bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

       </td>
       <td>
         <p>
-          Specifying a date variable overrides the date from the filename of the post.
+          Specifying a date variable overrides the date from the filename of the resource.
           This can be used to ensure correct sorting of posts.
 A date is specified in the format <code>YYYY-MM-DD HH:MM:SS +/-TTTT</code>; hours, minutes, seconds, and timezone offset are optional.